RobertBouillon/cscodingguidelines/goldenrules.md

 # Golden Rules for Software Engineering

+- **You don't solve problems with code**

+  Code is the means by which solutions are implemented, not designed.
+The solution should be designed outside of code, first, and then implemented in code.
+This is an imortant distinction because it's very easy to get stuck in a loop, trying to solve a problem by changing code.
+This is especially true when implementing complex algorithms.
+Most complex mathematical algorithms can be expressed and solved far easier in tools other than code.
+I tend to design and test complex algorithms in Excel, first.
+MatLab is also a good option.

+  If your algorithm is not working properly in code, the first instinct of most programmers (myself included), is to debug the code; to find and tune the lines of code that are misbehaving.
+It's much easier to compare your code to the design to find errors than to try to debug the code to find errors.
+If it works on paper (or Excel, or whatever), it should work in code.
+Code is for implementing solutions - not designing them.

 - **Code is a liability**

   Every line of code has the potential to be a bug.
 Every line of code needs to be visually processed by a developer, maintained and debugged, and worked by a compiler.
 This is why product managers can often shoot-down ideas for new features.
 Consider the entire cost of the feature, including testing & maintenance, before deciding to put it in.